-After you have used the network.sh to create a channel, you can start a chaincode on the channel using the following command:
+After you have used the network. sh to create a channel, you can start a chaincode on the channel using the following command:

+'''

 ./network.sh deployCC

+'''

-The deployCC subcommand will install the fabcar chaincode on peer0.org1.example.com and peer0. org2.example.com and then deploy the chaincode on the channel specified using the channel flag (or mychannel if no channel is specified).
-If are deploying a chaincode for the first time, the script will install the chaincode dependencies.
-By default, The script installs the Golang version of the fabcar chaincode.
+The deployCC subcommand will install the fabcar chaincode on peer0.org1.example.com and peer0.org2.example.com and then deploy the chaincode on the channel specified using the channel flag (or mychannel if no channel is specified).
+If you are deploying a chaincode for the first time, the script will install the chaincode dependencies.
+By default, The script installs the Go version of the fabcar chaincode.
 However, you can use the language flag, -1, to install the Java or javascript versions of the chaincode.
+You can find the Fabcar chaincode in the chaincode folder of the fabric-samples directory.
+This folder contains sample chaincode that are provided as examples and used by tutorials to highlight Fabric features.